deanhamsft/Brinehaven/Current state of things (Sunday).md

 smuggles cove cleared for now, 5 crates of black icor, 2 crates of clear icor.

-Come up with a coded parchment to disclose the reasons for the assassination attempt
+Come up with a coded parchment to disclose the reasons for the assassination attempt Erival is the new sheriff of Brinehaven, and has sent an assassin to kill the Tabaxians (fears the truth) He doesn't want anyone interfering with his imperial plans.

+Attained the blunderbus's from Tinkertwist hollow, still in that town.